 In accordance with the Public Service Pensions Act 2013, a Pensions Board was established from 1 April 2015.
-The Pensions Board has responsibility for assisting Shropshire Council as the Funds Scheme Manager in relation to the following matters;
+The Pensions Board has responsibility for assisting Shropshire Council as the fund's scheme manager about the following matters;

 - securing compliance with the scheme regulations and other legislation relating to the governance and administration of the scheme and any statutory pension scheme that is connected with it;